-§ 8.13 - Supplemental Development Standards
+§ 8.163 - Supplemental Development Standards

-- A. Awnings and canopies. - Pedestrian related concerns are a priority in the creation of a successful development.
+- A. Awnings and canopies. - 1.
+Pedestrian related concerns are a priority in the creation of a successful development.
 Overhead protection from rain and sun should be provided for pedestrians.
 Awnings have an impact on the appearance of the storefront and building and tend to bring pedestrians closer to shop windows and entrances.
 Consideration shall be given to the following where applicable: - a.
 Buildings/storefronts should have awnings or other means to provide pedestrians with sun/rain protection unless physically unsuited. - b.
 Continuous awnings over several stores are prohibited. - c.
 Individual awnings should be distinct from its adjacent neighbor.
 When multiple awnings are attached to one building, awnings shall be of identical height and depth. - d.
 High gloss vinyl (plastic) awnings, backlit, and metal awnings are prohibited.
 These awnings, because of their high visibility, become attention getting devices such as a sign, rather than means to provide comfort and protection for the pedestrian.
 Such awnings overwhelm the appearance of the buildings they are attached to, detracting from architectural qualities.
 Awnings that incorporate subtle down-lighting in a manner which creates a discreet peripheral washing of the awning, may be appropriate in some instances. - e.
 Metal awnings should be contemporary in design and shall be subject to the same restrictions and guidelines as other awning materials. - f.
 Awnings shall be maintained in good repair, free from tears, fading or peeling. - g.
 Awnings may be supported by poles and connected to the building underneath. - h.
 Awnings needing vertical support columns are prohibited in the setback area. - i.
-The awnings on corner buildings shall continue around the corner for compatibility with building form and pedestrian patterns, wherever possible.
+The awnings on corner buildings shall continue around the corner for compatibility with building form and pedestrian patterns, wherever possible. - j.

-- j.
 Awnings shall not to be used where there is an existing projecting concrete sunscreen, except that a vertical awning valance may be suspended below the sunscreen with a clear height of eight feet above the sidewalk. - k.
 Awnings should utilize color schemes that blend with those of neighboring developments as well as consistency in color schemes for the site.
 Accent colors should be chosen to enhance architectural details.
 Solid color and broad striped fabric patterns are preferred. - B. Boats, docks and piers.
-Dockage space and facilities for the mooring of pleasure boats, yachts and other noncommercial watercraft may be permitted in any residential district on any waterway as an accessory use, provided that: - No boat may be used or maintained for overnight sleeping or living purposes or as a place of residence. - 2.
-No boat may be used for any commercial purpose. - Docks shall be constructed and permitted according to Section 9.12 No docks, piers, meering posts, or combinations thereof, may project more than 25 feet from any bulkhead line, nor extend nearer than seven and one half feet to any adjacent property line.
-A waiver may be granted by the Village Commission pursuant to Section 150.11(A), upon completion of a marine survey demonstrating the minimum distances from the seawall necessary to meet the minimum depth requirements, approved by DERM, and completed by a licensed professional surveyor and mapper registered to practice in the State of Florida. - 4.
-Temporary piers, floating docks, or similar temporary moorings are prohibited. - All the regulations, standards, and requirements of Chapter 150 and Section 9.12 of the Village Code shall be complied with. - Barges and vessels shall be permitted in residential districts only for loading, unloading and onsite construction, in compliance with Chapter 150 and Section 9.12. - C. Clotheslines.
+Dockage space and facilities for the mooring of pleasure boats, yachts and other noncommercial watercraft may be permitted in any residential district on any waterway as an accessory use, provided that: - 1.
+No boat may be used or maintained for overnight sleeping or living purposes or as a place of residence. - 2.
+No boat may be used for any commercial purpose. - 3.
+Docks shall be constructed and permitted according to Section 9.12.

+- 4. Temporary piers, floating docks, or similar temporary moorings are prohibited. - 5.
+All the regulations, standards, and requirements of Chapter 150 and Section 9.12 of the Village Code shall be complied with. - 6.
+Barges and vessels shall be permitted in residential districts only for loading, unloading and onsite construction, in compliance with Chapter 150 and Section 9.12.